-Interest will accrue on the notional amount of the class A-IO certificates at a rate of 9.75% per annum.
-For each distribution date, the notional amount of the class A-IO certificates will equal the lesser of the aggregate outstanding principal balance of the class A-5-1 certificates and class A-5-2 certificates on that distribution date and the amount determined as follows:
+Interest will accrue on the notional amount of the class A-IO certificates at a rate of 7.73% per annum.
+On each distribution date, the notional amount of the class A-IO certificates will equal the outstanding aggregate principal balance of the class A-5-1 certificates and class A-5-2 certificates.
+However, after March 25, 2010, the notional amount of the class A-IO certificates will equal \$0, and the class A-IO certificates will not be entitled to any future payments of interest.